 Washington State ferry in Wasp Passage

 Better yet, join a group tour with a permit and visit this unique island.
 Its grasslands are unique in the Puget Sound lowlands, because there has been an absence of grazing.
 Because of this, an unusual diversity of native plants thrive here without being overrun by non-native species.
-Phil Green, the current full-time caretaker, tells visitors that 25% of all plant species indigenous to the San Juan archipelago are present on Yellow Island.
+Phil Green, the current full-time caretaker at the time of this post, tells visitors that 25% of all plant species indigenous to the San Juan archipelago are present on Yellow Island.
 Over 50 species of flowers flourish here, including the shooting star, Indian paintbrush, chocolate lily, camas, and stonecrop.
 And the prickly pear cactus—the single species native to western Washington—is the thorn among the flowers.
 Click here to hear a long-time caretaker of Yellow Island, Phil Green, give a talk about the island.

 Camas – Photo courtesy of Wikimedia Commons